grafana/metrictank/docs/metadata.md

 index = metric
 # Elasticsearch host addresses (multiple hosts can be specified as comma-separated list)
 hosts = localhost:9200
-# how often the retry buffer should be flushed to ES
+# how often the retry buffer should be flushed to ES.
+Valid units are 's', 'm', 'h'.
-retry-interval = 1h
+retry-interval = 10m
 # max number of concurrent connections to ES
 max-conns = 20
 # max number of docs to keep in the BulkIndexer buffer